-Corporate wellness programs can lower healthcare costs and boost employee health.
+Corporate wellness programs can help boost employee health and lower healthcare costs.
 Learn more about these programs, and how public health and health education professionals can shape them.

 Losing weight, quitting smoking, exercising more—if you have one of these health goals, perhaps your employer offers a wellness program to help you reach it.
 Employers with a corporate wellness program help the health of their company when they support the health of their employees.
 While not all companies offer one, you should understand the advantages if your employer does and decide how to best participate.
 Here are a few interesting facts:

 In 2019, the Integrated Benefits Institute reported that chronic illness and injury among workers costs employers $575 billion each year in productivity losses, or $3,900 per employee.1 Keeping workers safe and healthy is a growing priority for employers, who are investing increasing amounts into wellness programs.
 To meet this demand, the number of businesses catering to corporate wellness in the U.S. has grown an average of 3.1% per year between 2017 and 2022.2

 Government Workers Have Better Access to Employee Wellness Programs

 According to the U.S. Bureau of Labor Statistics, 64% of state and local government workers in 2021 had access to health and wellness programs through their employers, while only 42% of workers in private industry had such benefits.3 In the lowest 10% wage group, 15% of private industry workers and 57% of state and local government workers had access to wellness programs.
 In the highest 10% wage group, 69% of private industry workers and 55% of state and local government workers had access to wellness programs.